If a marketer says he or she can produce a content campaign guaranteed to go viral – run.

 One of the best ways to prevent something like this from happening is to use original data in your projects.
 This adds a level of newsworthiness that is impossible to exactly duplicate.

-For example, if you have a content campaign that talks about death, and a natural disaster occurs, you’re not going to want to pitch that content.
+For example, if you have a content campaign that talks about death and a natural disaster happens to occur, you’re not going to want to pitch that content.
 Human decency wins out over any data set.
 And if you’re doing outreach for your client, it’s your responsibility to know when it’s appropriate to pitch content that has their brand on it.

 World events aren’t always negative, and sometimes, something happens that adds an extremely valuable timeliness quality to your content, giving it even more promotional potential.
 Even controversial timeliness can work if it’s not offensive.

 But some events are particularly sensitive, and you’ll need to halt promotions.

 Honestly, you can’t avoid this issue.
 But there are ways to still make the content work.